jtpack/nymphes-osc/README.md

   - Type: Int
   - Optional.
 If not supplied, then 1 is used.

+`--use_mdns`
+  - If supplied, then use mDNS to advertise on the network
+  - Type: Flag.
+  - Optional.
+If not supplied, then mDNS will not be used.

-`--mdns_name "MDNS_NAME"`
+`--custom_mdns_name "MDNS_NAME"`
-  - If supplied, then use mDNS to advertise on the network with this name
+  - If supplied, and if --use_mdns is also supplied, then use mDNS to advertise on the network with this name
   - Type: String.
 Use quotes around the name.
   - Optional.
-If not supplied, then mDNS will not be used.
+If not supplied, then

 `--osc_log_level LOG_LEVEL`
   - Sets the log level for nymphes_osc